rjsalvadorr/portfolio-v6/content/page/about/index.md

 When I'm away from work, I'm usually playing guitar, training at a climbing gym, or designing something to satisfy my curiosity.
 More recently, I've set my sights on architecture.
 It's a broad field, and feels like a space where I can put all my skills to their best use.

-I look forward to making cool stuff by combining my tech experience with fresh design skills.
+I look forward to making cool stuff by combining my tech experience with fresh architectural design skills.